meltyourface/blank/posts/Selene/Moonlit-Garden-Dedicated-to-Selene/index.md

 ---
 Moonlit Sanctuary Blueprint for Selene

-Location: A secluded, tranquil spot with ample moonlight exposure, ideal for spiritual connection.
+**Location**: A secluded, tranquil spot with ample moonlight exposure, ideal for spiritual connection.

-Climate: Mild, temperate climate suitable for a diverse range of nocturnal plants.
+**Climate**: Mild, temperate climate suitable for a diverse range of nocturnal plants.

 Soil Type: Rich, well-draining soil to accommodate various plant species.